 Home Visiting as Part of the Solution.
 Beyond helping families access health care services, home visitors also provide parents with knowledge and training to increase their awareness of potential safety hazards and make their homes safer for children.
 For example, educating parents about “baby proofing” their homes can reduce unintentional injuries.

 Notes: NA indicates that the total number of respondents to this measure (unweighted denominator) is less than 30, which does not meet Maternal and Child Health Bureau data display criteria.
-Counts associated with specific racial groups (e.g., White) are exclusive and do not include Hispanic.
+Counts associated with specific racial and ethnic groups (that is, Asian, Black/African American, Hispanic, White) are mutually exclusive.